-A detailed Solutions Manual is also available for students that provides detailed solutions to selected problems, and an Instructors' Manual is available to adopting professors.
+A Solutions Manual is also available for students that provides detailed solutions to selected problems, and an Instructors' Manual and online art is available to adopting professors.

 Raymond Chang was born in Hong Kong and grew up in Shanghai and Hong Kong, China.
 He received his B.Sc. degree in chemistry from London University, England and his Ph.D. in physical chemistry from Yale University.
 After doing postdoctoral research at Washington University and teaching for a year at Hunter College of the City University of New York, he joined the chemistry department at Williams College.
 Chang has served on the American Chemical Society Examination Committee and the Graduate Record Examination (GRE) Committee.
 He is an editor of The Chemical Educator and has authored books on general chemistry and spectroscopy.